WithPrecedent/snickerdoodle/README.md

   environment with `pdm`.
 This allows you to start coding right away.
-* **Flexible**: incorporates GitHub's best resources (Actions, Pages, and Dependabot) without mandating the usage of any other external services (SonarCloud, Travis, CircleCI, tox, etc.). `snickerdoodle` makes adding such features easy, but without forcing you to accept services that you do not want.
+* **Flexible**: incorporates GitHub's best resources (Actions, Pages, and Dependabot) without mandating the usage of any other external services (SonarCloud, Travis, CircleCI, Tox, etc.). `snickerdoodle` makes adding such features easy, but without forcing you to accept services that you do not want.
 * **Low-Maintenance**: utilizing GitHub Actions, every commit to GitHub will run all tests, lint the code, and deploy updated documentation.
-Among other Actions are workflows to publish your repository to PyPI and merge a development branch into the main branch.
+Among other included Actions are workflows to publish your repository to PyPI and merge a development branch into the main branch.
 You might never need to use the terminal again (unless you want to).